gavinhoward/bc/manuals/development.md

 `BC_SIG_UNLOCK` has another requirement: it must check for signals or errors and jump if necessary.

+On top of all of that, *all* functions with cleanup needed to be able to run their cleanup.
+This meant that `longjmp()` could not just jump to the finish; it had to start what I call a "jump series," using a stack of `jmp_buf`'s (`jmp_bufs` in `BcVm`).
+Each `longjmp()` uses the top of the `jmp_bufs` stack to execute its jump.
+Then, if the cleanup code was executed because of a jump, the cleanup code was responsible for continuing the jump series by popping the previous item off the stack and using the new top of the stack for a jump.

+In this way, C++-style exceptions were implemented in pure C. Not fun, but it works.
+However, the order of operations matters, especially in the macros that help implement the error handling.

+For example, in `BC_UNSETJMP`, signals are unlocked before checking for signals.
+If a signal comes between, that's fine; it will still cause a jump to the right place.
+However, disabling the lock after could mean that a signal could come *after* checking for signals, but before signals were unlocked, causing the handling of the signal to be delayed.

 #### Custom I/O

 Why did I implement my own buffered I/O for `bc`?
 Because I use `setjmp()` and